June 20 – July 7, 2016.

 The plan in Rio Dulce was to camp a few nights and catch a boat that goes from Lake Izabal and then through a river to the Caribbean ocean to the Garifuna town of Livingston.

 On our first night we got to see Saskia and Matt from Moxie Trek and their two adorable boys.
 We met them in Mexico but they were now living on a Sailboat.
 It was nice to catch up with them and share a diner at a restaurant they used to own in Rio Dulce.

 Unfortunately the next day I woke up with a bad back that kept me in bed for 5 days!
 Probably the worst 5 days of this entire trip.
 It was extremely hot and humid and I had a terrible reaction to some codeine pills someone gave me.
 We had to cancel our boat trip to Livingston.
 Joe got to hang out with some expats mostly boaters since Rio Dulce is famous for being the safest place on the western Caribbean during hurricane season.

 When we embarked on this journey a very close friend told us about their friends being posted in Guatemala City with the Canadian Embassy.
 And again through the magic of Facebook we became friends and they invited us to visit them.
 It could not have happened at a better time because after being sick it was so nice to be out of the camper and into a very comfortable upscale condo in the nicest neighborhoods of Guatemala City.
 We are always amazed how strangers welcome us in their homes and treat us like old friends.
 We stayed with Julie and Ricardo for 4 days and it gave me a chance to recuperate, do some laundry, clean the camper and get ready to pick up two of our grandkids and daughter in law coming for a visit.
-Our new friends even kept some of our stuff so we could free up the back seat of the truck to make space for our visitors.
+Oh and did I mention that Ricardo is an incredible chef, every night was a feast, and they even kept some of our stuff so we could free up the back seat of the truck to make space for our visitors.